In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Just Following Up (words 11-13)

 Do your research and have a reason for calling the prospect.
 Don’t say you’re following up as a way to start a conversation.
+The prospect doesn’t want to be chased again and again until they consent to purchasing something from you.

 Now the next word is so common, few would think it could be harmful.